 Can hitting be a sign of a deeper issue?

-In some cases, hitting can be a sign of deeper emotional or behavioral issues, such as anxiety, ADHD, or oppositional defiant disorder.
+In some cases, hitting can be a sign of deeper emotional or behavioral issues, such as anxiety, Autism spectrum disorder (ASD), oppositional defiant disorder or Deficit And Hyperactivity Disorder ADHD.
 It’s important to consider the context of the hitting behavior and seek professional help if needed.

 How can I respond to my child's hitting and laughing behavior?